 This was in the 1960s, when science made great strides for example in space exploration.
 Yuri Gagarin, the first astronaut in space, allegedly said after returning to earth that he had not seen any God out there.
 His statement did not carry too much weight, as he was Russian, and we Germans generally did not trust any Russian during the height of the cold war…

 Still, for those of us who knew a little about history and were interested in science, ‘religion’ – which meant Christianity in Germany – came under scrutiny and did not come out of it unscathed.
 My elder sister was one of the first in our small town who rejected officially her membership in the Church, undoubtedly influenced by her husband who did so as well.
 My mother was very concerned – not so much that my sister would now burn in hell for all eternity, but what ‘the people will think’.
-I, only 15 at that time, got the message not to follow suit.
+I got the message not to follow suit.